 What Makes Lunar.dev Different

-The platform provides tool-level access control lists unavailable in most alternatives.
-Unique features like tool description rewriting and parameter locking add safety without modifying underlying servers.
+The platform provides tool-level access control lists.
+Features like tool description rewriting and parameter locking add safety controls without modifying underlying servers.

 Key Capabilities